 The introduction of General Data Protection Regulation (GDPR), on 25 May 2018, is intended to bring consistency to the way in which data protection is dealt with across the EU.
-That being said, there will be situations where member states can implement their own rules.
+That being said, there will be situations where member states can implement their own laws.

 Article 23 and Derogations

-- The security of the country.
+- The security and defense of the country.

 - The enabling and securing of judicial independence.